Understanding Assisted Living Costs in NJ

 - The easy companionship of others your own age.
 It’s not hard to make friends, but you also have privacy whenever you need it.

-Assisted living at one of our full-service NJ communities starts at about $2,344 per month plus the cost of any required special services.
-In general and depending on the care you need, you can project between $3,000 and $9,000 a month.
+In general, and depending on the care you need, you can project between $5,000 and $10,000 a month.
 For more specific detail regarding assisted living service costs, contact the community directly.

 Is There an Entrance Fee to Move In?